 The butter has to be French or Italian (I use President brand) and the eggs have to be pasture-raised.
-Traditionally, soda bread is made with buttermilk, and since this is not an option for me I made a ‘buttermilk’ with hemp milk and lemon juice.
-I don’t eat dairy other than occasionally some butter or ghee, but if you do maybe a homemade buttermilk made with A2 casein milk would be an option?
+Traditionally, soda bread is made with buttermilk.
+Since this is not an option for me I made a ‘buttermilk’ with hemp milk and lemon juice.
+I don’t eat dairy other than occasionally some butter or ghee.
+But if you do maybe homemade buttermilk made with A2 casein milk would be an option?
 The hemp buttermilk works well and you can use any non-dairy milk you wish.

 TIP: Making nut milk at home is super easy, especially if you have nut butter on hand.
 Just blend 1 cup filtered water with 1 tablespoon nut butter and add some vanilla if you want more flavor.

-I know once a reader made these lectin-free Irish soda bread using a flax egg replacement, and although I haven’t tried it myself, I think it will work.
+I know once a reader made these lectin-free Irish soda bread using a flax egg replacement.
+Although I haven’t tried it myself, I think it will work.